5 reasons to study midwifery at Surrey

 You’ll also be taught by guest lecturers, made up of local doctors, nurses, midwives and other healthcare workers.

 The lecturers on my course were all incredible.
 They always had time for me and didn’t hesitate to offer support.
 I really felt empowered by my personal tutor, who inspired me to explore opportunities I would never have imagined I’d have been able to.
 I will be forever grateful for this amazing start to my midwifery career.Maddy Taggart, Midwifery BSc

 5. Enhance your employability

 Our midwifery course is accredited by the Nursing and Midwifery Council (NMC), giving you the academic requirements needed to register to work as a midwife once you’ve graduated.
-100% of graduates on this course go on to full-time employment or further study.* Our alumni can be found working for NHS trusts across the UK, with recent graduates working for Ashford and St Peter's Hospitals NHS Foundation Trust, Frimley Health NHS Foundation Trust, and Surrey and Sussex Healthcare NHS Trust.
+100% of graduates on this course go on to full-time employment or further study* and our alumni can be found working for NHS trusts across the UK.